 The independent medical examination (IME) is a process typically requested by your employer’s insurance company that involves a physician examining your work-related injuries and asking questions regarding the accident.
 An IME is a defense medical examination.
-Read on for the complete guide to IMEs and FAQs answered by expert workers’ compensation lawyer PA/a> at Pearson Koutcher Law.
+Read on for the complete guide to IMEs and FAQs answered by expert workers’ compensation lawyer PA at Pearson Koutcher Law.

 The workers’ compensation insurance company will ask that you be examined during an independent medical examination anytime you have a work injury.
 The doctor can ask you questions, have you complete an information sheet or questionnaire, and perform a physical exam.
 The exam is not intent upon treatment, and no establishment of a doctor-patient relationship is typical.
 If you have questions about what will happen during an IME, contact a workers’ compensation lawyer PA at Pearson Koutcher Law.